 Use the simplest dataset that will get your point across

 Bigger datasets are not always better.
 In many cases, having a dataset that is small enough that the students can easily understand it in it's entirety is beneficial.
 Be ruthless about shrinking your dataset when you prepare it.
 Sample the dataset to reduce the number of rows.
 Delete columns that you don't use.

 Common problems and their solutions

-Using the iris dataset
+Using an overused dataset

 The dataset doesn't give the answer I wanted